unicode-org/message-format-wg/docs/tech-preview-blog-post.md

     *   {{You have {$count} views.}}
 ```

-Unlike previous versions of MessageFormat, MessageFormat 2 is designed for
+Unlike the previous version of MessageFormat, MessageFormat 2 is designed for
 extension by implementers and even end users.
 This means that new functionality can be added to messages without modifying
 either existing messages or, in some cases, even the core library containing the